algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

     jne  loop
 ```

-Now we only need 3 loop control instructions for 4 useful ones (improvement from $\frac{1}{4}$ to $\frac{4}{7}$ in terms of efficiency), and this can be continued to reduce the overhead almost to zero.
+Now we only need 3 loop control instructions for 4 useful ones (an improvement from $\frac{1}{4}$ to $\frac{4}{7}$ in terms of efficiency), and this can be continued to reduce the overhead almost to zero.

-In practice though, unrolling loops isn't always necessary for performance because of a mechanism called *out-of-order execution*.
-Modern processors don't actually execute instructions one-by-one, but maintain a "pool" of pending instructions so that two independent operations can be executed concurrently without waiting for each other to finish.
+In practice though, unrolling loops isn't always necessary for performance because modern processors don't actually execute instructions one-by-one, but maintain a [queue of pending instructions](/hpc/pipelining) so that two independent operations can be executed concurrently without waiting for each other to finish.

-This is our case too: the real speedup from unrolling won't be fourfold, because incrementing the counter and checking for end of loop are independent from the loop body and can be scheduled to run concurrently with it.
+This is our case too: the real speedup from unrolling won't be fourfold, because the operations of incrementing the counter and checking if we are done are independent from the loop body, and can be scheduled to run concurrently with it.
+But may still be beneficial to [ask the compiler](/hpc/compilation/situational) to unroll it to some extent.